 - the practice is similar in ways but also slightly different.
 The problem is more one of overcoming loneliness., and believing that intimacy from another person - especially one specific person - is "IT".
 The other person can experience this as smothering, suffocating neediness that threatens to suck the life right out of them, and naturally, they back away, which causes more lack of intimacy, which causes more neediness, which causes more . . .

-...which involves not just a web site (ahem) - but a whole way of life.
+...which involves not just a website, but a way of life.

-Of course, this is a realy broad and general overview,
+Of course, this is a broad and general overview,

 See more on "Fear of Intimacy" here